-The material weaknesses above resulted in a revision to the Company's previously issued financial statements as of and for the year ended December 31, 2020 as well as audit adjustments to the Company's financial statements as of and for the year ended December 31, 2021 related to the amortization of leasehold improvements within property and equipment, non-controlling interest, accrued liabilities, operating expenses, and related financial statements as of and for the nine-month period ended September 30, 2022 related to marketable securities, cash and cash equivalents, patient service revenue, net, patients accounts receivables, net, accrued other, and cost of revenue.
+The material weaknesses above resulted in a revision to the Company's previously issued financial statements as of and for the year ended December 31, 2020 as well as audit adjustments to the Company's financial statements as of and for the year ended December 31, 2021 related to the amortization of leasehold improvements within property and equipment, non-controlling interest, accrued liabilities, operating expenses, and related financial disclosures.
+A revision was also made to the Company's previously issued condensed consolidated interim financial statements as of and for the nine-month period ended September 30, 2022 related to marketable securities, cash and cash equivalents, patient service revenue, net, patients accounts receivables, net, accrued other, and cost of revenue.
 Additionally, these material weaknesses could result in further misstatements of the aforementioned account balances or disclosures that would result in a material misstatement to the annual or interim consolidated financial statements that would not be prevented or detected.